SusanRatiLane/appinventor-sources/appinventor/docs/markdown/reference/components/sensors.md

 : Event for StoppedMoving

 {:id="Pedometer.WalkStep"} WalkStep(*walkSteps*{:.number},*distance*{:.number})
-: This event is run when a walking step is detected.
-A walking step is a step that appears to be involved in forward motion.
+: Indicates that a step was taken while walking.
+This will not be called if a single step is taken while standing still.

 ### Methods  {#Pedometer-Methods}

 {:.methods}

 {:id="Pedometer.Pause" class="method"} <i/> Pause()
-: Pause counting of steps and distance.
+: Pauses the counting of steps.

 {:id="Pedometer.Reset" class="method"} <i/> Reset()
-: Resets the step counter, distance measure and time running.
+: Resets the step count, distance, and clock.

 {:id="Pedometer.Resume" class="method"} <i/> Resume()
-: Resumes counting, synonym of Start.
+: Resumes the counting of steps.

 {:id="Pedometer.Save" class="method"} <i/> Save()
-: Saves the pedometer state to the phone.
-Permits permits accumulation of steps and distance between invocations of an App that uses the pedometer.
-Different Apps will have their own saved state.
+: Saves the pedometer state to shared preferences.

 {:id="Pedometer.Start" class="method"} <i/> Start()
-: Start counting steps
+: Starts the pedometer.

 {:id="Pedometer.Stop" class="method"} <i/> Stop()
-: Stop counting steps
+: Stops the pedometer.

 ## ProximitySensor  {#ProximitySensor}

+Component for ProximitySensor

 ### Properties  {#ProximitySensor-Properties}

 {:.properties}

-{:id="ProximitySensor.Available" .boolean .ro .bo} *Available* : Reports whether or not the device has a proximity sensor
+{:id="ProximitySensor.Available" .boolean .ro .bo} *Available* : Used to determine if the device has ProximitySensor

-{:id="ProximitySensor.Distance" .number .ro .bo} *Distance* : Returns the distance from the object to the device
+{:id="ProximitySensor.Distance" .number .ro .bo} *Distance* : Returns the distance.
+ The sensor must be enabled to return meaningful values.

 {:id="ProximitySensor.Enabled" .boolean} *Enabled*
 : If true, the sensor will generate events.
 Otherwise, no events